geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

  eliminates the need for you to manually write and validate the Jacobian of you SOE.

+### Transparent Code That You Can Copy and Adapt
-**Transparent Math**: One of the goals of this project is to expose the parts that you need to write a simple particle simulation with tensorflow.
+One of the goals of this project is to expose the parts that you need to write a simple particle simulation with tensorflow.
 So the code is done in such way that the logic between the moving parts is relatively simple.
 You can take the code to run as-it-is, or you can look through the